 Actually about as funny as it thinks it is.

-It’s rare to find a game that’s genuinely comedic, and all too often action games swing the other way becoming overly self-serious, Binary Domain manages to find a tone that feels much closer to something like Beverly Hills Cops than I was expecting.
+It’s rare to find a game that’s genuinely comedic, and all too often action games swing the other way becoming overly self-serious, Binary Domain manages to find a tone that feels much closer to something like Beverly Hills Cop than I was expecting.
 It’s a brash action game and knows it, the script has yet to try to be anything else.

 Why is A vault over cover but B climb?
+(Xbox 360)

 This confounded me when I first played and I still don’t have a handle on it.
 The B button is nominally the “Interact” button, except when it isn’t.
 The A button will enable you to take cover and then vault over or dart around that cover, but B is required to climb up onto something, except when that something is a ladder in which case the A button is required.
-Operating a device in the world requires the B button however if that devices is a control panel for a crane you cannot exit the crane interface by pressing B you instead have to press A.
+Operating a device in the world requires the B button however if that device is a control panel for a crane you cannot exit the crane interface by pressing B you instead have to press A.